 Her responsibilities at the Cathedral include managing the finances, database, computer system, and other various administrative duties.

 Joan began working at the Cathedral in April 2009.
 Among other duties, she oversees calendars, bulletin boards, and communications, including this website and the monthly print newsletter, The Chimes.

 A native midwesterner, Joan lived in New England and Wisconsin before moving to Spokane in 2008.
 She and her husband Kurt are the parents of a grown daughter.
 In her other life, Joan is an ordained minister of the United Church of Christ.

 Richie joined the Cathedral staff in spring 2011.
 A wizard at making the floors shine, Richie keeps the building clean and in good working order.
 Before coming to St. John's, he worked in construction, plumbing, electrical and roofing.

-Richie is the parent of two school-age children: Savannah and Ricky.
+Richie is the parent of two young adult children: Savannah and Ricky.